HIP 79098: Star system

 This is a young stellar system, belonging to the Upper Scorpius subgroup of the Scorpius–Centaurus association, the nearest OB association to the Sun.
 This is an association of stars with common origin and movement.
 The Upper Scorpius subgroup is the youngest of the association and has an estimated age of around 10 million years, which is therefore the age of HIP 79098.

 HIP 79098 has a spectral type of B9V, indicating that the primary star is a B-type main sequence star.
 The system's spectrum is complex and has also been classified as B9 Mn P Ga, and B9IVn+Ap(Si)s.
 The primary is a chemically peculiar star of the type HgMn (mercury-manganese star), and has strong manganese and gallium lines, and weak helium lines.
 It is also a variable star, oscillating between magnitudes 5.87 and 5.90 with a period of 2.69 days, being classified as a α^{2} Canum Venaticorum variable.
 A secondary period of 0.28 days has also been detected.
 These variability cycles can be caused by the rotation of the star or by pulsations.
 The mass of the primary star is estimated at 2.5 times the solar mass.

 The system's spectrum has the lines of a second star, which means HIP 79098 is a double-lined spectroscopic binary.
 While its exact nature is unknown, the secondary star is probably quite massive, possibly almost as massive as the primary.
 The primary's radial velocity seems to have large variations caused by the orbit of the stars, but different studies give contradictory results regarding the size of these variations, so it is not possible to determine the basic parameters of the system like masses and orbit.
 The presence of the second star is also seen in the astrometic data by the Hipparcos and Gaia spacecraft, which show a large anomaly from the constant proper motion hypothesis.
+One 2023 study of the radial velocity and astrometric data found a semi-major axis of 1.9±0.6 au and a companion mass of 0.53±0.26 solar mass.

 There are two other stars close to HIP 79098 in the sky which have proper motion and distances similar to those of HIP 79098, and therefore can be physical companions.
 They are both low-mass red dwarfs and are also confirmed members of the Scorpius–Centaurus association.
 The first star has a spectral type of M5 and is separated from HIP 79098 by 65 arcseconds, or 9500 AU.
 The second star is brighter and has a spectral type of M3.25, and is separated by 88 arcseconds, or 12900 AU.